 Students and employees of Rowan College of South Jersey ("College") have the right to access and benefit from the educational and other programs and services of the College free from any form of sexual violence, harassment, or exploitation.
 The College prohibits sexual misconduct or harassment of any kind.
 These procedures have been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
-For purposes of this and other related policies and administrative procedures, the term "sexual misconduct" includes dating violence, domestic violence, sexual assault, stalking and prohibited conduct as defined in Section VII below.
+For purposes of this and other related policies and administrative procedures, the term "sexual misconduct" is inclusive of dating violence, domestic violence, sexual assault, and stalking ("DVSAS") and prohibited conduct as defined in Section VII below.